 A Guide to Psychological/Neuropsychological Testing

 The procedures are administered as part of a comprehensive evaluation, or battery, and should address the referral question(s).
 Standard psychological/diagnostic evaluations include clinical interviews, record reviews, face-to-face testing sessions, self/parent/teacher/informant reports, a write-up of test results, and consultations with the therapist and other providers.
 The evaluations should provide individualized recommendations to foster improvements in the area(s) of concern.
-These recommendations may help individuals and families make informed decisions about treatment, allow therapists working with the individual to adjust the therapeutic approach or treatment plan, and assist educators in making adjustments in order to maximize the individual's learning potential in an academic setting.
+These recommendations may also help individuals and families make informed decisions about treatment, allow therapists working with the individual to adjust the therapeutic approach or treatment plan, and assist educators in making adjustments in order to maximize the individual's learning potential in an academic setting.

 Though the basic format of an evaluation is similar across types, there are a few different categories of evaluations to be aware of in speaking with providers: